Chrysostomos Dimitriou

-Together with mayor Loukas Carrer and at a lesser extent, Alfred Lüth, Dimitriou saved the Jews of the island from the Holocaust; for this they were awarded the title of Righteous Among the Nations.
+Together with mayor Loukas Karrer and at a lesser extent, Alfred Lüth, Dimitriou saved the Jews of the island from the Holocaust; for this they were awarded the title of Righteous Among the Nations.

 Biography

 Before World War II

 Chrysostomos Dimitriou was born in 1889 in the city of the Piraeus, the main port of Athens.
 He studied theology in the Theological School of Athens and was ordained as a deacon in July 1916 and then priest the 11 March 1917 by Theoklitos I of Athens.
 He then served as a preacher in the diocese of Demetrias and Thebes before being sent to study theology in Munich, Germany, where he learned German.
 While in Munich, he met a young Adolf Hitler and they exchanged about Nazism.

 After his return to Greece, he was named Secretary of the Holy Synod of the Church of Greece before being ordained as the Metropolitan of Zakynthos.
 Since the beginning of his work in Zakynthos, he showed sympathy toward the Jews of the island and for that, was criticized by Orthodox fanatics.
-In 1935, he joined the Old Calendarist sect, but after being condemned by the Holy Synod, he issued public repentance and was admitted back as the legitimate Metropolitan of Zakynthos.
+In 1935, he joined the Old Calendarists, but after being condemned by the Holy Synod, he issued public repentance and was admitted back as the legitimate Metropolitan of Zakynthos.
 During his episcopacy, he also got involved in the religious issues of his time.
 He was influential in one of the two religious chant movements in Greece at that time, particularly by supporting Ioannis Sakellaridis.

 World War II

 During the first part of the war, the island fell under Italian occupation.
 He made a commitment in favor of the prisoners of war to obtain their release.
 He was arrested by the authorities and exiled to Athens for a year before returning to his bishopric.
 On 9 September 1943, six days after Italy's surrender, the Germans took possession of the island.
 The Nazis began making plans to deport Jews from the island, who had survived the Holocaust so far.
 The administration of the island came under the control of Nazi occupation authorities, specifically the German Chief of Police, Baerens, and the Wehrmacht Colonel, Alfred Lüth.

-They asked the metropolitan and mayor Loukas Carrer to give them a list of the Jews residing on the island to proceed to the deportation.
-Dimitriou asked Loukas Carrer to burn the list and went to the German governor, Lüth.
+They asked the metropolitan and mayor Loukas Karrer to give them a list of the Jews residing on the island to proceed to the deportation.
+Dimitriou asked Carrer to burn the list and went to the German governor, Lüth.
 He told him that the Jews on the island were "part of his flock" and that he could not give him the list, then, wrote his name on a piece of paper and said "Here is the list".
 In other exchanges with the governor, he reportedly stated that the Jews had "never bothered anyone", that they were "like other Greeks", and that it would "greatly offend the population of Zakynthos if they were to leave".
 Moreover, Chrysostomos Dimitriou would have bribed the governor with a diamond.
 According to Chrysostomos, the Jews were "spiritual brothers", even though they were not Orthodox.